-Risk Classification: Risk Owner: Grimshaw, Andrew Scruti nising Commi ittee: Fleet and Logistics Risk Review Grou Underlying Cause/Source of Risk: This was risk 442 on t Gross Rating Current/Net Rating Target Rating There is a perrenial challenge in the nature of our business demand that we may have cricumstances where equipmen throughout the course of a shift. , , 16 16 6 Existing Controls Positive Assurance of Controls Furthe er Actions Due Date Agreed 'standard load list' of vehicle equipment including reusable v disposable in place.
+Risk Classification: Risk Owner: Grimshaw, Andrew - ttee: Fleet and Logistics Underlying Cause/Source of Risk: This was risk 442 on the There is a perrenial challenge in the nature of our business demand that we may have cricumstances where equipment throughout the course of a shift.
+Existing Controls and our operating model in the context of increasing oss Rating 16 r Actions Current/Net Rating 16 Target Rating 6 Due Date Agreed 'standard load list' of vehicle equipment including re- usable v disposable in place.
 Equipment stock levels agreed and maintained Responsibility for each item of equipment clearly defined Budget responsibilities for replacement equipment clear Review of personal issue kit A "core" equipment list for DCA &amp; FRU has been defined and agreed Funding for NE Sector Revised Vehicle Prep Pilot - fully managed equipment solution has been agreed.
 An equipment amnesty and physical review all stations and complexes for "retained" equipment has been undertaken.
 A new paper based VP VDI form has been introduced.
 Pilot to assess benefits of VP proposal carried out and documents describing benefit drafted.
-BC for roll out of VP system pan London developed.
-Board approval gained for BC Project board and working group developed Project plan defined and agreed Additional equipment purchased to support roll out project reclaiming, decontaminating and resupplying medical equipment established.
+Board approval gained for BC Project board and working group developed Additional equipment purchased to support roll out project reclaiming, decontaminating and resupplying medical equipment established.
 'Managed stores' system established to support VP and daily supply of medical consumables 'Blanket' trial and evaluation established and recommendations developed.
 KPIs developed and monitored for the completion of wash and stocking of vehicles Medicines management programme defined encapsulating all aspects of prep, supply and delivery, collection and disposal.
-1, Progress made in agreement of core equipment and further equipment amnesty.
-2, Decontamination of equipment commenced and robust.
-3, Analysis of asset tracking systems being undertaken.
-4, VP VDI improved 5, Ops VDI process changed and LA1 updated Gaps in Assurance None 498 499 607 Implement w personal issi existing work Email Justin nubs to 14 sites Trust Wide rorking group to review ue kit - check status of any k with CEG Wand to see if thinks this is merged with 120 20/07/2016 20/07/2017 Complete
+Progress made in agreement of core equipment and further equipment amnesty.
+Decontamination of equipment commenced and robust.
+Analysis of asset tracking systems being undertaken.
+VP VDI improved Ops VDI process changed and LA1 updated Gaps in Assurance None 498 499 607 Roll out VP F Implement w personal issu existing work Email Justin hubs to 14 sites Trust Wide orking group to review ue kit - check status of any with CEG Wand to see if thinks this e merged with 120 20/07/2016 20/07/2017 Complete